 If you’re like most women—and many men—you want a better butt.
 You’re tired of sitting on pancakes.
 You want to defy gravity and deny the dreaded droop.
 In short, you want to build glorious glutes.

-Learning how to activate and recruit the glute muscles is an essential component to effective glute training.
-Glute workouts should address not only the glutes themselves, but also hamstring and quadricep muscles in order to develop the legs proportionally.
+Learning how to activate and recruit the glute muscles is an essential component of effective glute training.
+Glute workouts should address not only the glutes themselves but also hamstring and quadricep muscles in order to develop the legs proportionally.